trickv/openwebrx/README.md

 This is the **improved version** of the OpenWebRX online SDR.
 The pre-built packages for this version of OpenWebRX are now available from https://luarvique.github.io/ppa/.
 News, support, and general discussion can be found at https://t.me/openwebrx.
 Features found in OpenWebRX+ that are not present in the original version:
 * SSTV, RTTY, and CW decoders.
-* Background SSTV decoding service.
+* Background SSTV decoding with received images browser.
+* Built-in recorder for received audio.
 * Adjustable noise filtering based on spectral subtraction.
 * Adjustable tuning step.
 * Waterfall panning and zooming on touchscreen based devices.